Secrets of Mindful Masturbation: How it can enhance your orgasm and make you a better lover

 • Taking sounding breaths aka moaning on every exhale the entire time

-9. Use a different toy OR a different setting on your favorite toy.
+5. Use a different toy OR a different setting on your favorite.
 Alternate internal and external stimulation; direct and broad stimulation; vibrations and stillness; patterns and steady state vibrations.
+Need toy recommendations?
+Click here to check out our favorites!

-12. Try perineum massage.
+8. Try perineum massage.
 Using your fingers or a toy and some lube, rub the area between your vaginal opening or balls and the anal opening.
-If you have a prostate focus on pressing up into the body to stimulate it.
+If you have a prostate, focus on pressing up into the body to stimulate it.
 Otherwise, try stroke, massaging, scratching, tapping, or slapping it.

 Have you tried mindful masturbation before?